What Information Does the Bible Contain?

-Despite the span of time and the various writers, the message and stories which are contained within the Bible are coherent and seamless, which itself is evidence of the hand of God in its creation.
-The Bible offers knowledge in a number of different areas including history, knowledge about God, prophecies of the future, a way to salvation, a set of morals and the meaning to life.
+Because the Bible is God's special revelation to us regarding His plan of redemption, the Bible is all about Jesus Christ.
+The Bible in its entirety from the Old Testament to the New Testament testifies of Jesus, who is the long awaited for Messiah.
+Despite the span of time and the various writers, the messages, parables and historical accounts, which are contained within the Bible are coherent and seamless, which itself is evidence of the hand of God in its creation.
+The Bible offers knowledge in a number of different areas including history, knowledge about God, prophecies of the future, morality and the meaning to life.
+But most importantly, all of Scripture leads to life because it leads us to Christ Jesus our Lord and the fact that salvation is given by God's grace alone, through faith alone, in Jesus alone.